-The disc is the shock absorber in between the individual vertebrae (spinal bones).
-It is 90% water and has a rubbery consistency.
-With time, age and wear and tear the discs can begin to collapse and bulge out from between the two vertebrae.
+The disc is the shock absorber between the individual vertebrae (spinal bones).
+It is 90 percent water and has a rubbery consistency.
+With time, age, and wear and tear, the discs can begin to collapse and bulge out from between the two vertebrae.
 The disc itself is innervated and therefore can cause pain.
-Often this is from a tear in the disc called an annular tear.
-The disc can also bulge back into the spinal canal or into the open for the spinal nerves.
+Often, this is from a tear in the disc called an annular tear.
+The disc can also bulge back into the spinal canal or into the opening for the spinal nerves.
 This results in a pinched spinal cord or pinched nerves.
-Bulging discs can take up space in the spinal canal.
 A narrowed space in the spinal canal is referred to as spinal stenosis.

 Unlike a herniated disc, which often comes on quickly with acute, sharp pain, the pain from a bulging disctends to be more gradual…but, it can send you through the roof when it pinches a nerve or if the disc tears and causes inflammation.
 Depending on where the affected nerve is located, the pain can be felt in the lower back (lumbar region), middle back (thoracic region), the upper back/neck (cervical region) or into the arms or legs.